Create multi agent system with ADK, deploy in Agent Engine and get started with A2A protocol

 3. When prompted to authorize Cloud Shell, click Authorize.

-8. Throughout the rest of this lab, you can work in this window as your IDE with the Cloud Shell Editor and Cloud Shell Terminal.
+4. Throughout the rest of this lab, you can work in this window as your IDE with the Cloud Shell Editor and Cloud Shell Terminal.

 Download and install the ADK and code samples for this lab

 1. Execute the following commands to clone the needed source from github and install necessary libraries.
+Run the commands in the Terminal opened in Cloud Shell Editor.

 #create the project directory

-mkdir imagescoring
+mkdir ~/imagescoring

-cd imagescoring
+cd ~/imagescoring

 #clone the code in the local directory